Karim-Hersi/Chucker/README.md

 # How to Use the Application as the Receiver

-When a Chucker user sends a file, the recipient will receive a file transfer pop up.
+When a Chucker user sends a file, the recipient will receive a file transfer pop up window.

 ![shot 7](https://user-images.githubusercontent.com/14824605/34498187-77dae53e-efce-11e7-9a20-aa2bbf0def18.png)